automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nanosaurus.md

 # Nanosaurus
-## Description: This "tiny lizard" was named by Othniel C. Marsh.
+## This "tiny lizard" was named by Othniel C. Marsh.